Telespielstube/SharkHedwigApp/README.md

 # Overview

-The SharkHedwigApp is the desktop client application to interact with a Hedwig mobile device.
+The SharkHedwigApp is the graphical user interface application to interact with a Hedwig mobile device.